What are Some Interesting Facts About Tahiti?

 As the essential symbol of The Islands of Tahiti, this flower is worn by both men and women, either around their necks fashioned in a necklace (lei), on their heads as a crown (hei), or, as mentioned, placed behind their ears.
 Placing the flower on the left side of your ear means you’re taken while placing it on the right means you’re looking!

-The 118 islands and atolls that make up The Islands of Tahiti are spread across five archipelagos in the South Pacific Ocean and are known as Society Islands, Tuamotu, Australs, Marquesas, and Gambier Islands.
+The 118 islands and atolls that make up The Islands of Tahiti are spread across five archipelagos in the South Pacific Ocean and are known as the Society Islands, Tuamotu, Australs, Marquesas, and the Gambier Islands.
 Combined, the archipelagos are equivalent to the size of Europe, which is about two million square miles.

 The Most Exclusive Islands

 One of the most interesting ways to experience The Islands of Tahiti is to stay at or visit a motu.
 A motu is a Tahitian word used to describe a tiny island, usually located just off the coast of a larger one.
-For example, the island of Bora Bora has many motu surrounding the main island.
+For example, the island of Bora Bora has many motus surrounding the main island.
 The perfect picture of seclusion, a motu can be so small you can easily walk from one side to the other in a matter of minutes, they are usually covered in coconut palms and may have wonderful coral gardens full of colorful fish that are perfect for snorkeling.

 If you are looking to stay on a motu, you can find them in many areas throughout The Islands of Tahiti.
-Many hotels, resorts, and even some Tahitian Guesthouses are on private motu meaning you must travel by boat from a main island such as Bora Bora or Taha’a and once you get there, prepare to feel like a castaway on a private island paradise.
+Many hotels, resorts, and even some Tahitian Guesthouses are on private motu meaning you must travel by boat from the main island such as Bora Bora or Taha’a and once you get there, prepare to feel like a castaway on a private island paradise.
 Many resorts around Bora Bora including Conrad Bora Bora Nui, Sofitel Private Island, Four Seasons Resort Bora Bora or resorts near Taha’a such as Vahine Island Resort or Le Taha’a, are each located on their own motu.
 You can stay at Ninamu Resort near Tikehau to experience a private motu in a more casual setting than a luxury hotel, too.
-The motu experience is so essential, even many cruise ships such as the Paul Gauguin make scheduled stops at motus to allow their guests to explore and relax like a modern Robinson Crusoe.
+The motu experience is so essential, even many cruise ships such as the Paul Gauguin make scheduled stops at them to allow their guests to explore and relax like a modern Robinson Crusoe.

 Not planning to stay on a motu?
 You can still visit one when you do most water excursions, such as a shark and ray tour, diving or snorkeling tours.
 Lunch is usually served on a motu French Polynesian-style, with the national dish, “poisson cru,” coconut bread, and sometimes grilled fish or meat.

-One last tip about motu, when planning your trip be sure to ask whether your resort or hotel includes transportation to and from the motu in case you plan to visit nearby island attractions during your stay.
+One last tip about motus, when planning your trip be sure to ask whether your resort or hotel includes transportation to and from the motu in case you plan to visit nearby island attractions during your stay.
 They will all have a boat taxi available but there may be an extra fee.